 What is the solution?
 I am not sure.
 There is a long, ongoing tension over women staying at home with the children vs going into the professions with the men.
 I am enthusiastic about women doing whatever they choose, and I want all options open for my daughter.
 What bothers me about the debate is tucked inside of it is the implied message that motherhood is not a worthy activity for a person of intelligence and education.

 I am always a bit awed and humbled by dedicated mothers, as I am by dedicated teachers.
 When I take over with our kids, I am aware that I simply do not have the same patience that my wife does.
-And I also watched her teach at the University where she was extremely popular, and motivated quite a few students to study more Spanish.
+And I also watched her as an instructor at the University where she was extremely popular, and motivated quite a few students to study further in Spanish.
 To dismiss what mothers and teachers do is, to my mind, to choose a masculine drive for power and juvenile excitement over a feminine interest in people and mature craftsmanship.

 So I would like to see more women taking care of people – all of us – in medicine, government and industry.
 But I would also like to see them taking care of the little people who tomorrow will become medicine, government, and industry.